 An LCD may use a mix of meal replacements and regular food.
 This makes it easier to follow than a VLCD.

 Some fad diets also severely limit calories to achieve rapid weight loss.
-In many cases, these diets are not safe.
+In some cases, these diets are not safe.
+In most cases, these diets are not sustainable for long enough to cause long-term weight loss.
 Once you stop the diet, you are at risk for regaining the weight if you return to your old eating habits.
 For most people, it is safest to choose a diet in which you lose a 1/2 pound to 1 pound (225 grams to 500 grams) a week.

 The Role of Exercise